MaharjanGagan2057/blog-node-project/notes .md

 9.create a new 'views'  folder name all of letter in small letter must be this.
 10. npm i squelize (intall squelize in nodejs)
 11. npm i mysql2(install mysql version 2)
-12.install xamp in your computer to run mysql
+12.install xampp in your computer to run mysql

 ## for database
 mySql2 (meaning mysql version 2)

+## CRUD operation(create read update delete)